-How to configure your App Service application to use Google login
+Configure your App Service or Azure Functions app to use Google login

-This topic shows you how to configure Azure App Service to use Google as an authentication provider.
+This topic shows you how to configure Azure App Service or Azure Functions to use Google as an authentication provider.

 To complete the procedure in this topic, you must have a Google account that has a verified email address.
 To create a new Google account, go to accounts.google.com.

-The client secret is an important security credential.
+The App secret is an important security credential.
 Do not share this secret with anyone or distribute it within a client application.